rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 - \<p>
 - \<span>

-Of course, you can make your own and its welcome to contribute new elements or features of elements to this project.
+Of course, you can make your own, and it's welcome to contribute new elements or features of elements to this project.

 ## Getting started

-To get started create a new class library project in [.NET](https://dotnet.microsoft.com/en-us/) that is version 6 or higher and add [StatiC#](https://github.com/RolandBraunDev/StatiCSharp) as a package reference to the project.
+To get started, create a new class library project in [.NET](https://dotnet.microsoft.com/en-us/) that is version 6 or higher and add [StatiC#](https://github.com/RolandBraunDev/StatiCSharp) as a package reference to the project.
 Feel free to check out the [integrated template](https://github.com/RolandBraunDev/StatiCSharp/blob/master/Sources/DefaultHtmlFactory.cs) while following this documentation.
 On the top of your class-file import `StatiCSharp.HtmlComponents` and `StatiCSharp.Interfaces`:

 ```C#